Skip to main content

 Do less, not more

-1. Make use of advanced analytics: It’s easier to identify a shortlist of focus areas with advanced survey tools, such as Culture Amp’s embedded focus agent.
+1. Make use of advanced people analytics: It’s easier to identify a shortlist of focus areas with advanced survey tools, such as Culture Amp’s embedded focus agent.
 These help you deduce which actions will help make the biggest changes.

-Make an action plan
+Step 4: Make an action plan

-Once you have your focus area for improving employee engagement you can start action planning.
+Once you have your focus area for improving employee engagement, you can start action planning.

 For our example, the question could be: